microsoft/Build-OMS-Agent-for-Linux/BRANCHING.md

 "v1.1.0-2").
 A branch is more of a strategy to provide on-going updates on a particular version of the code while continuing to do development on it.

-Given that 2016_TP5 (Technical Preview 5) will be a “snapshot” of branch “master”, it’s highly likely that “2016_TP5” will be a tag off of the master branch.
-Note that if the "develop" branch is highly stable at the time of a release, we may choose to simply skip merging to master and tagging the "develop" branch.
+It is likely that 2016-TP5 (Technical Preview 5) will be a tag off of the master branch.
+However, if the master branch is not stable at the time 2016-TP5 will be produced, we can create a stabilization branch (as documented above) that will be used temporarily to create a stable build.

-Meanwhile, as we’re working on “2016_URNext” (a branch), when we decide to actually ship a UR out of it, we can tag that to be “2016_UR1” (for the first UR), leaving the “2016_URNext” branch for further work.
-Each time we ship code for a supported release, we create a tag for that release (regardless if the release is off of 2016_URNext or off of mainline or some other branch).
+Meanwhile, as we’re working on “2016-URNext” (a branch), when we decide to actually ship a UR out of it, we can tag that to be “2016-UR1” (for the first UR), leaving the “2016-URNext” branch for further work.
+Each time we ship code for a supported release, we create a tag for that release (regardless if the release is off of 2016-URNext or off of some temporarary stabilization branch).

-Tags can be created either on the master build project (bld-scxcore or bld-omsagent), or on the individual repositories involved.
-If we do tag individual repositories, it’s important to tag ALL repositories involved for a project (which will clutter common projects with multiple tags from multiple consuming projects).
-On the other hand, if we tag the master project, we get all subproject dependencies saved automatically, and you have a meaningful tag for the specific project being released.
-For this reason, tagging the master project is preferred.
+Tags can be created either on the master build project (bld-scxcore or bld-omsagent), called a super-project, or on the individual repositories involved.
+Because we need to track all dependencies on a release, we will create a tag on the super-project (which will automatically capture all dependencies).
+Note that we may also choose to tag a primary project (like OMS-Agent) as well if we want to use GitHub as a distribution vehicle for the release.

 Finally: Shell bundles, when generated by a project, should support the “--source-references” qualifier.
 This qualifier will dump all relevant git commit